danil-vladimirov/swarm-kirby-exhibition-website/README.md

 # Local configuration

-Download the zip archive with the copy of this repository, and extract it to your local machine.
+Download the zip archive with the copy of this repository, extract it, and run `composer install` within the project root directory.
 The easiest way to run Kirby locally is to use PHP's built-in server with Kirby's router.
-Go to extracted folder in terminal and run this line:

 ```
 php -S localhost:8000 kirby/router.php